hiper2d/smart-home-light-automation-in-python/README.md

 ### ESP8266

-1. Use the [official guide](https://docs.micropython.org/en/v1.14/esp8266/tutorial/intro.html) of installing MicroPython to ESP8266.
+1. Use the [official guide](https://docs.micropython.org/en/v1.14/esp8266/tutorial/intro.html) of installing MicroPython to a ESP8266.
 Finding a serial port may be tricky.
 Before connecting the ESP8266 to Raspberry Pi run the following:

    ```bash
    ls -l /dev/ttyUSB*